-To supplement your placement in the city, you’ll also have the chance to live in a remote village with Tanzania’s most famous tribe – the Maasai.
-For the duration of the week you’ll live in a traditional enkang with our friendly host family who will welcome you in as one of their own.
-While in the village you’ll learn age-old healing practices from a traditional healer, and work in the village dispensary, assisting with everything from malaria treatment to paediatric vaccinations.
-This is the perfect complement for all Tanzania electives.
-In the afternoons you’ll spend time with your personal guide immersing yourself in Maasai culture.
-This includes watching traditional dances, visiting sacred sites, watching goat sacrifices and more.
-Living with the Maasai tribe is a rarely afforded privilege; take the chance while you can.
+You’ll stay in a traditional enkang as a member of a Maasai family who’ll welcome you in as one of their own.
+You’ll learn age-old healing practices and work in the village dispensary, observing how everything from malaria treatment to paediatric vaccinations are handled.
+In the afternoons you’ll spend time with one of our guides immersing yourself in Maasai culture - watch traditional dances, visit sacred sites, observe a goat sacrifice and more.
+Living with the Maasai tribe is a rarely afforded privilege, and the perfect complement to your healthcare placement.

 Electives in Tanzania - Arusha

 "The time I spent in Tanzania was genuinely the most amazing experience in my life."